UD016/service-assistant/README.md

 # service-assistant
-Live assistant for service coordinators to help them excel in daily tasks Consolidate service department knowledge in one single space
+Live assistant for service coordinators to help them excel in daily tasks.
+Consolidate service department knowledge in one single space